-SophoMORE is a comprehensive, campus-wide initiative including School/College specific programs targeted towards all UMass Amherst sophomores whether you're in your second year of college or you are considered a sophomore by number of credits.
-The goal of SophoMORE is to maximize your success during your sophomore year by providing customized support for academic achievement, setting career direction and life goals, and building important skills, such as stress and time management.
+SophoMORE is a comprehensive, campus-wide initiative including school- or college-specific programs open to all UMass Amherst sophomores.
+The goal of SophoMORE is to maximize success during students’ sophomore year by providing customized support for academic achievement, setting career direction and life goals, and building important skills, such as stress and time management.

 SophoMORE Living-Learning Communities (LLCs):

 For sophomore students interested in enhancing their education, Residential Life, in partnership with several Schools/Colleges, has developed four living-learning community options centered on specialized academic focus areas.
 For the 2015-2016 academic year, these include: Creative Expressions, Innovation and Entrepreneurship, Technical Solutions, and Explore, Engage, Connect for Social Justice.
 These living-learning communities are not restricted by major and are open to any sophomore who is interested in one of the community focus areas.

 Applications for fall 2016 are live!
 Please take a moment to read about all of the DRCs below.
 You’ll find applications for each community next to their description.
 If you'd like to know more, please email Adam Ortiz email@example.com.
 We hope to hear from you soon!